 - Lightly dust your worktop with four, divide the dough into 8-10 balls and roll them out gently with a rolling pin to form small, flat, very thin pittas.

 - Bake for 5 minutes, but keep an eye on them.
 In the oven, the pitta breads turn a pale gold colour and puff up like a balloon.

 Thanks to Orion Book.
-This book – Let’s Bake is available to buy from 22 May 2014.
+This book – Let’s Bake is available to buy from 22 May 2014 on Amazon.
 We have made beautiful scones, click to check out Cat Dresser’s recipe!